 The project is located in the traditional land use area of the Wabaseemoong Independent Nations ("WIN") for which they have stewardship under an agreement with the Province.
 The Company first signed an MOU with WIN in 1999 which was renewed when the project was reactivated in 2013.
 Avalon management has been keeping WIN leadership informed on project activities and remains committed to fulfilling its community consultation obligations and partnering with WIN on business opportunities and providing training for community members.
-The Company has also initiated dialogue with the Métis Nation of Ontario which holds Indigenous rights in the area.
-Engagement is ongoing with local Indigenous communities, regulators, and local government most recently on the update of the closure plan for the planned bulk sample program.
-All the Indigenous groups continue to be supportive of the project.
+The Company has also consulted with the Métis Nation of Ontario and engagement is ongoing with other local Indigenous communities, regulators, and local government.

 Environmental studies of the proposed power transmission line route are planned and opportunities to reduce costs and greenhouse gas ("GHG") footprint with green energy supply are also being investigated.
-With the exception of the powerline route study, the environmental studies necessary for permitting are largely complete, though some minor updates are planned.
-A Toronto University Capstone Masters Project was initiated to assess green energy production options and other opportunities to reduce environmental impacts.
+With the exception of the powerline route study, the environmental studies necessary for permitting at the pit site are largely complete, though some minor updates are planned.
+A University of Toronto Capstone Masters Project was completed to assess green energy production options and other opportunities to reduce environmental impacts.
 Once applications are submitted, it is anticipated that all necessary permits for construction can be obtained in under a year.
 Construction activities for many project components can be initiated prior to receipt of all permits.